-Pound Sterling has suffered significant losses at several points since the referendum, the UK credit rating was downgraded in September 2017, and the economic growth prediction was downgraded by the British Chambers of Commerce in September 2018.
+Pound Sterling has suffered significant losses at several points since the referendum, the UK credit rating was downgraded in September 2017, and economic growth predictions remain relatively subdued, with some fluctuations.

-Any economic downturn after Brexit particularly in the case of a 'no-deal scenario' and continuing acrimony, could lead to higher prices and impact on people's standards of living.
+Any economic downturn over the next few years and continuing acrimony between the trading partners could lead to higher prices and may impact on people's standard of living.

 Research suggests that economic downturns can affect patient behaviour in seeking dental treatment, and we are concerned that this could affect dental practices' incomes – for both NHS and private dentistry.

-We are keeping a watching brief on this issue and discussing it at appropriate stakeholder meetings.
+We are keeping an eye on this issue and raising it at appropriate stakeholder meetings.

 4. Medicines and medical devices